 Review your activity on a regular basis.
 Smaller opportunities, you can review every 1-2 weeks.
 Review bigger opportunities every 6-12 weeks.
 Try to work out which ideas and activities make the biggest impact on performance.
 Double down on those.
 Keep improving.

 E-Commerce capability 12 - Attitude and resilience

-That means a key factor for success is a positive attitude and the resilience to deal with both success and failure on a regular basis.
+Setting up and managing all these skills and processes can be a challenge.
+So, most of all, you need a positive attitude and the resilience to deal with both success and failure on a regular basis.